 There are a number of colleges and universities within close proximity that participate in a consortium-style registration agreement, as well as a shuttle which connects the schools.
 Goucher College is a few minutes down the street, and students can take classes at nearby Johns Hopkins, Maryland Institute College of Art (MICA), Loyola University of Maryland and the College of Notre Dame.

-Students who succeed at Towson are outgoing, involved and have been consistent in their academics.
-The average GPA is about 3.35, with SAT scores about 510 in both the critical reading and math sections.
-Towson does not look at the writing section and does not require subject tests.
+Students who succeed at Towson University are outgoing, involved and have been consistent in their academics.
+The average GPA is about 3.35, with SAT scores about 510 in both the critical reading and math sections (Towson University doesn’t look at the writing section).
 They do look at applicants’ grades from 9th grade, and they will defer admission for students who may bring up their grades senior year.
 An essay is required and they will consider teacher recommendations for a student who is borderline, but they are generally not required.
 Towson is on the Common App.